Keynote to BC Summer Camps Association, January 2018

 That is also why I felt so guilty when my oldest son told me how self-conscious and alone he felt when we sent him to Anvil Island.
 His experience resonated deeply with me.
 He was dealing with a negative body image with the leg brace, he felt like an outsider, and perhaps even abandoned and not heard.
 Memories of being a new kid in school in California came flooding back to me; I remember how incredibly insecure and adrift I felt.

 Back in Colombia, I had always attended the same boys’ school with my older brother, Enrique, who was three years ahead of me.
 He resented my mom’s insistence that he keep an eye on me, but I was grateful I had him in my life.
 For example, he always made sure I got on the bus at the end of the day to get home.
-He also saved me from a boy named Diego more than once, who bullied me on the playground.
+He also saved me from a boy named Diego, who bullied me on the playground more than once.

 I was timid and unsure how to act, so I studied my brother—and other boys, for that matter.
 Sharing a bedroom with Enrique made me realize I was somehow different.
 He didn’t seem to be self-conscious about his body like I was, and he wasn’t introspective like me.
 Growing up, I tried to emulate him and to be like him.
 I liked what he liked and hated the same things he claimed to like and hate.
 There might have been a few exceptions, for example, he didn’t like onion rings; I loved onion rings!
 But for the most part, I became his mini-me.